Business rates relief

 Following the business rates review during 2020 and 2021 the Government announced it would be introducing a new Business Rates Improvement Relief.

-This recently became law with the Non-Domestic Rating (Improvement Relief) (England) Regulations 2023.
+This became law with the Non-Domestic Rating (Improvement Relief) (England) Regulations 2023.

 Improvement Relief (from April 2024) will support businesses wishing to invest in their property.
 It will ensure that no ratepayer will face higher business rates bills for 12 months as a result of qualifying improvements to a property they occupy.